kawa-analytics/kawa-docker-install/documentation/CONFIGURE_OIDC_WITH_OKTA.md

 ### 1.a General settings

-Please specify the application name and upload a logo if you wish.
+Please specify the application name and upload a logo if you wish (logos are available in the logos directory).
 Please tick both `Authorization Code` and `Refresh Token`.
 (Refresh Token is not ticked by default and is required for KAWA to work properly)